ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/README.md

 #include "$ADDITIVEFOAM_ETC/materials/SS316L.cfg"
 ```

-The configuration selects `melt_pool_isovalue: liquidus`.
-The calibration
+The configuration selects `isotherm: liquidus`.
+The calibration command
-command expands `constant/transportProperties` with `foamDictionary`, obtains
+expands `constant/transportProperties` with `foamDictionary`, obtains the
-the temperature paired with `alpha.solid = 0`, and reads the matching file from
+temperature paired with `alpha.solid = 0`, and renders that same value into the
-`postProcessing/meltPoolDimensions`.
-The SS316L liquidus is therefore not
-duplicated in `config.yml`, `heatSourceDict`, or `controlDict`.
+source depth reference and `meltPoolDimensions` function object.

 ## Beam profiles and rendered parameters